 To compare, most e-bikes get 25-50 miles of range on a single charge.
 After your battery runs out, you have to charge it for a few hours.

 It’s also easy to extend the range on a moped.
-You can strap a gas can to your rack and simply refill your tank when you run out.
+You can strap a gas can to your rear rack and refill your tank when you run out.
 If you carry an extra gallon or two of gas, you could ride well over 250 miles without having to stop at a gas station.

 Fuel Cost